Adeyemi012/Employee-Stress-and-Health-Analysis/README.md

 ## Abstract

-This project analyzes stress levels, heart rates, cortisol patterns, and elevated risk profiles among 5,000 employees to identify potential health risks and areas for intervention.
-The analysis covers the distribution of stress severity, heart rate patterns across months, emotional and physical symptoms, cortisol levels throughout the day, and the relationship between stress duration and severity.
+This project analyzes stress levels, heart rates, and elevated risk profiles among 5,000 employees to identify potential health risks and areas for intervention.
+The analysis covers the distribution of stress severity, heart rate patterns across months, emotional and physical symptoms, and the relationship between stress duration and severity.
 The findings reveal key stress factors, elevated risk profiles, and their impact on employee health, leading to recommendations for targeted wellness programs.

 ## Introduction
 ### Context

 In today’s fast-paced work environment, employee well-being is a crucial factor in maintaining productivity and overall workplace morale.
 With increasing workloads and external pressures, understanding the health implications, particularly related to stress, has become more important than ever.
-This project seeks to shed light on how stress, heart rates, and cortisol levels are affecting employees, providing insights that can help improve workplace health initiatives.
+This project seeks to shed light on how stress, and heart rates are affecting employees, providing insights that can help improve workplace health initiatives.

 ### Problem Statement